Military of Mycenaean Greece: Tactics and evolution

 Mycenaean armies shared several common features with other significant Late Bronze Age powers: they were initially based on heavy infantry, which bore pikes, large shields and, in some occasions, armor.
 Later in the 13th century BC, Mycenaean warfare underwent major changes both in tactics and weaponry.
 Armed units became more uniform and flexible, while weapons became smaller and lighter.
 The spear remained the main weapon among Mycenaean warriors until the collapse of the Bronze Age, while the sword played a secondary role in combat.

 The precise role and contribution of war chariots in battlefield is a matter of dispute due to the lack of sufficient evidence.
-In general, it appears that during the first centuries (16th–14th century BC) chariots were used as a fighting vehicle while later in the 13th century BC their role was limited to a battlefield transport.
-Horse-mounted warriors were also part of the Mycenaean armies, however their precise role isn't clear due to lack of archaeological data.
+In general, it appears that during the first centuries (16th–14th century BC) chariots were used as a fighting vehicle while later in the 13th century BC their role was sometimes limited to a battlefield transport particularly for light chariots while heavy ones where probably use with cavalry.
+Horse-mounted warriors were also part of the Mycenaean armies, however their precise role isn't clear due to lack of archaeological data.Also during this time the phalanx began to see its first use in warfare.

 Fortifications

 The construction of defensive structures was closely linked with the establishment of the palatial centers in mainland Greece.
 The principal Mycenaean centers were well-fortified and usually situated on an elevated terrain, such as in Athens, Tiryns and Mycenae or on coastal plains, in the case of Gla.
 Mycenaean Greeks appreciated the symbolism of war as expressed in defensive architecture, thus they aimed also at the visual impressiveness of their fortifications.
 The walls were built in Cyclopean style; consisted of walls built of large, unworked boulders more than 8 m thick and weighing several metric tonnes.
-The term Cyclopean was derived by the Greeks of the classical era who believed that only the mythical giants, the Cyclops, could have constructed such megalithic structures.
+The term Cyclopean was derived by the Greeks of the classical era who believed that only the mythical giants, the Cyclops, could have constructed such heavy megalithic structures.
 On the other hand, cut stone masonry is used only in and around gateways.